Joint Base Andrews 2022 Air and Space Expo

-An overview shot of the Joint Base Andrews 2022 Air and Space Expo at JBA, Md., Sept.
-18, 2022.
-The Joint Base Andrews 2022 Air & Space Expo was utilized by JBA to connect with, and say "thank you" to, the community, the state and the National Capital Region.
-(U.S. Air Force video by Airman 1st Class Matthew-John Braman)
+Guests gaze upon the C-17 Globemaster III as it sits on display at the Joint Base Andrews 2022 Air & Space Expo at JBA, Sept.
+16, 2022.
+The Joint Base Andrews 2022 Air & Space Expo hosted over 60,000 guests and was the first airshow at JBA since 2019.
+(U.S. Air Force photo by Airman 1st Class Matthew-John Braman)

 |Date Taken: